Signed in as:

 I want this organization to carry on the traditions of excellence, dignity, and class.
 Through togetherness and hard work towards common goals, the winning will come.

-Coach Pribble has been a teacher in the Tracy Unified School District since 2004 and is married to his wife Lisa, they have been married since 2001.
-They have a son Mason who is a 6th grader at Williams Middle School, and have a daughter named Madison who is a freshman at Tracy High.
+(Updated 2022) Coach Pribble has been a teacher in the Tracy Unified School District since 2004 and is married to his wife Lisa, they have been married since 2001.
+They have a son Mason who is a 7th grader and they have a daughter Madison who is a Sophomore at Tracy High.

 Questions about the football program can be emailed to Coach Pribble.